TandurasPub/CasterDamageCalc/README.md

 Resistances are currently not being calculated in the GUI version.
 The Text output has it, and I'm finishing adding this stuff in.

-The goal was to seperate out all of the damage calc formulas from the gearsets/spell information so anyone could keep those updated and get accurate damage numbers and (I think) that's done.
+The goal was to seperate out all of the damage calc formulas from the gearsets/spell information so anyone could keep those updated and get accurate damage numbers and (I think) that's mostly done.

 If you find any issues (specifically with the calculations / how some spells currently function), let me know.
 Feel free to DM me on Discord (Tanduras), or just @ me in the relevant chat.